rscherrer/brachypode/README.md

 choose 0
 ```

 In the parameter file, each line should contain a parameter name followed by its value(s).
 If there are several values, they should be separated by spaces.
-Invalid parameter names or values will result in an error.
+Invalid parameter names or values will result in an error, and lines starting with **#** will be treated as comments.
 Click [here](doc/PARAMETERS.md) for a description of the available parameters and their meaning.

 ### Genetic architecture

-For parameters that have to do with the genetic architecture of the evolving traits in this simulation, see [here](doc/ARCHITECTURE).
+The genetic architecture refers to parameters of the genotype-phenotype map, which are on a per locus basis and may take a lot of space, especially if there are many loci.

+Providing a genetic architecture is not necessary, as it will by default be generated anew based on genetic hyperparameters given in the parameter file such as `nloci` or `effect`.
+However, it is possible to supply a custom genetic architecture by providing an architecture file, as explained [here](doc/ARCHITECTURE).

 ### Output